nickserv/danamccurdy.com/_posts/2020-07-12-to-be-an-american.md

 whenever we see them.

 I am grateful
-to be an American,
+for what we are,
-but I am most grateful
+but I am more grateful
 for what we can become.